tnat1031/pandoc_resume/markdown/resume.md

     * Develop analysis methods for integrating L1000 data with other high-throughput readouts such as cell viability and cell morphology.

+    * Lead efforts to structure and run crowdsourcing competitions which have resulted in improvements to 3 core CMap algorithms.

     *  Advance CMap software development projects by acting as computational liaison for software engineers.

     * Develop and maintain library of CMap R code.